 Elegant Table Runner & Placemats

-For each item you will need two pieces of fabric, so fold your fabric in half (right sides together) and draw up your pattern pieces using tailors chalk and a ruler (don’t forget to include a seam allowance).
+You will need two pieces of fabric for each item you make, so fold your fabric in half with the right sides facing each other, and then use tailor’s chalk and a ruler to draw up your pattern pieces; don’t forget to include a seam allowance in your measurements.

-Cut out, then sew together leaving a small gap in each piece (to turn the right way around).
-Turn right side out and iron (ironing the unfinished seam in place).
-Now run a seam around the entire outer side as close to the edge as possible.
+After you have cut out each piece, sew them back together, leaving a gap between each one (to turn the right way around).
+Iron the garment with the right side out (ironing the unfinished seam in place).
+Now stitch a seam all the way around the entire outer side, getting as close as you can to the edge.
 Voila!

 Ladies Evening Wrap (or Day Wrap)